Changes can occur to properties and it’s our job to keep information up-to-date and accurate.

 - We have experienced a high number of Requests for Reconsideration or appeals to the Assessment Review Board in the neighbourhood.

-The property inspection visit
+After your property inspection

 Other ways we collect property data